zamfofex/dummyette/documentation/lichess.md

 ---

 These represent the current status of the game. `game.status` will be either `"ongoing"`, `"checkmate"`, `"draw"` or `"aborted"`.

+`game.color`
+---

+This is the color that the user account of the connection used to create this game has in the game.
+If the account does not take part in the game, this will be `null`.

 `await game.play(...names)`
 ---